infinum/frontend-handbook/React/React hooks.md

 }
 ```

-Assuming that `propA` and `propB` are primitive (or memoized, non-primitive) values, with `useMemo` you are ensuring that non-primitive references are retained throughout rerenders, until `propA` or `propB` have changed.
+Assuming that `propA` and `propB` are primitive (or memoized, non-primitive) values, with `useMemo` you are ensuring that non-primitive references are retained throughout re-renders, until `propA` or `propB` have changed.

 ```jsx
 export const MyComponent: FC = ({ propA, propB }) => {